bomzj/automation-tools-for-linkedin-and-emails/README.md

 [Learn more](./linkedin-company-extractor/README.md)

+### 2. Email Scraper
+The Email Scraper extracts email addresses for companies and updates the companies.json file (initially created by the LinkedIn Company Extractor) with this data.

 ## Usage

 To use any of the projects in this repository, please refer to their respective README files located in each project's folder.